Nitrokey/nethsm/docs/clustering.md

 # Operating a NetHSM cluster

 We will call "node" a NetHSM that is expected to be part of a cluster.
+A "peer" of a node is another node within the same cluster.

 [[_TOC_]]